Jodu555/CineFinn/README.md

 <img src="cover.jpg" style="width: 15%; height: auto; margin-right: 0.5rem;" />
 ```

-- [ ] Add a Setting to toggle the card images (for lower bandwidth)
 - [x] Update the preview images to be language specific (preview images for every language an episode is in) cause if the episode is longer or shorter
 - [x] Implement the update check for EngDub Series
 - [x] Implement the update check for sto series